daschaich/HEPAL/README.md

 ## C
 * CAAR: Center for Accelerated Application Readiness at Oak Ridge
 * CAFPE: Centro Andaluz de Física de Partículas Elementales
+* CALET: CALorimetric Electron Telescope on the International Space Station
 * CAMB: Code for Anisotropies in the Microwave Background
 * CANGAROO: Collaboration of Australia and Nippon for a GAmma Ray Observatory in the Outback
 * CAPRICE: Cosmic AntiParticle Ring Imaging Cherenkov Experiment